 David Steiner (CEO), producer & writer-director

-David Steiner is a Canadian writer-director and producer living between Los Angeles (artist visa) and Paris.
+David Steiner is a French and Canadian writer-director and producer living between Paris and Los Angeles (artist visa).

-Lately he produced Katie Says Goodbye (premiered in TIFF, and is Jane Schoettle #1 US Indie, selected in Rotterdam, Newport Beach, Deauville 2017, Stockholm IMPACT Award Winner, release April 2018), and co-exec produced James White (NEXT audience award winner Sundance 2015).
+Lately he produced Katie Says Goodbye (an alumni of IFP Narrative Lab, then premiered in TIFF, and is Jane Schoettle #1 US Indie, selected in Rotterdam, Newport Beach, Deauville 2017, Stockholm IMPACT Award Winner, release April 2018), and co-exec produced James White (NEXT audience award winner Sundance 2015).

 He has directed four shorts, two of which in English, his latest selected in HollyShorts (Oscar-Qualifying), Cinequest, Leiden, Miami, Worldfest Houston, San Jose, Richmond, St. Paul, garnering 9 nominations & 5 wins.
 He is currently in post-production on his 4th short film.

 His latest feature screenplay, In our Image, was shortlisted by Sundance/Sloan's Grant Fellowship in 2016 and the Canadian Film Centre's 2017 Director's Lab and its official Black List review called it « a worthy successor to the seminal 2001: A Space Odyssey ».
-It was chosen to be developed as part of FilmCamp by Sources2.
+It was recently chosen to be developed as part of prestigious European residency FilmCamp by Sources2.